RascalSoftware/RAT-Docs/source/reference/matlab/customFileClass.rst

 4. Path of the custom file

 If the 4 columns are supplied, a new row (cell array of strings) is made using the supplied inputs.
 Then, `addCustomFile` method is used to append the row to the object.
 This method takes care of the error checking and incrementing the count of the custom files.
-It also makes a table of the row supplied.
-This table helps with displaying it properly on terminal.
+The contents of the class are displayed as a table.

 .. note::
     RAT supports custom files in C++ (compiled to dynamic library), MATLAB, and Python.